Cheap Hotels in Plymouth

 Frequently asked questions about Hotels in Plymouth

-What are the most booked hotels in Plymouth?According to our booking data, one of the most booked hotels in Plymouth is Copthorne Plymouth.
+What are the most booked hotels in Plymouth?According to our booking data, the most booked hotels in Plymouth are Copthorne Plymouth and Jurys Inn Plymouth.

 What is the lowest price for a double room in Plymouth?The lowest price for a double room in Plymouth is £45.